mdasriya/age_calculator/README.md

 Feedback and Support
 We welcome your feedback and suggestions to improve the Age Calculator App.
 If you encounter any issues or have ideas for new features, please reach out to our support team at support@agecalculatorapp.com.

-Download
-You can download the Age Calculator App for free from the App Store or Google Play Store.